-Mayakovsky's early poems established him as one of the more original poets to come out of the Russian Futurism, a movement characterized by a rejection of traditional elements in favor of formal experimentation, and which welcomed social change promised by technologies such as automobiles.
-Specifically, Mayakovsky's early poems lacked traditional metrical structure, relying instead on forceful rhythms, exaggerated imagery, and—perhaps most importantly—street language, considered unpoetic in literary circles at the time.
+Mayakovsky’s early poems established him as one of the more original poets to come out of Russian Futurism, a movement characterized by a rejection of traditional elements in favor of formal experimentation, and that welcomed social change, as promised by technologies such as automobiles.
+Specifically, Mayakovsky’s early poems lacked traditional metrical structure, relying instead on forceful rhythms, exaggerated imagery, and—perhaps most importantly—street language, considered unpoetic in literary circles at the time.

 In 1915, Mayakovsky published A Cloud in Trousers, his first major work.
 The long poem took the poet’s stylistic choices to a new extreme, linking irregular lines of declamatory language with surprising rhymes.

-Living in Smolny, Petrograd, in 1917, Mayakovsky witnessed the early Bolshevik insurrections of the Russian Revolution.
-This was a fruitful period for the poet, who greeted the revolution with a number of poetic and dramatic works, including Ode to the Revolution (1918), Left March (1918), the long poem 150,000,000 (1920), and Mystery-Bouffe (1918), a political satire and one of the first major plays of the Soviet era.
+Living in Smolny, Petrograd in 1917 Mayakovsky witnessed the early Bolshevik insurrections of the Russian Revolution.
+This was a fruitful period for the poet, who greeted the revolution with a number of poetic and dramatic works, including the long poem 150,000,000 (1920); Ode to the Revolution (1918); Left March (1918); and Mystery-Bouffe (1918), a political satire and one of the first major plays of the Soviet era.

 In 1919, he published Collected Works 1909–1919, which further established his reputation.
 Mayakovsky’s popularity granted him unusual freedoms, relative to other Soviets.
 Specifically, he travelled freely, throughout the Soviet Union, as well as to Latvia, Britain, Germany, the United States, Mexico, and Cuba.
 In 1925, he published My Discovery of America.